Ninety migrants, mostly Pakistanis, feared dead in shipwreck off Libya: IOM

 “They have given an estimate of 90 who drowned during the capsize, but we still have to verify the exact number of people who lost their lives during the tragedy,” she said.

-Earlier security officials in the western Libyan town of Zurawa said two Libyans and one Pakistani had been rescued from the boat.
-It said 10 bodies had been recovered, mostly Pakistani, but gave no further information.
+Earlier security officials in the western Libyan town of Zuwara said two Libyans and one Pakistani had been rescued from the boat.
+They said 10 bodies had been recovered, mostly Pakistani, but gave no further information.

-Zurawa, located near Libya’s border with Tunisia, is a favoured site for migrant boat departures .
+Zuwara, located near Libya’s border with Tunisia, is a favored site for migrant boat departures.

 Libya is the main gateway for migrants trying to cross to Europe by sea, though numbers have dropped sharply since July as Libyan factions and authorities - under pressure from Italy and the European Union - have begun to block departures.